RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: Experiments

 \subsubsection{Discussion on annotation and metrics}

-During the experiment, we noticed that even though the centerline generated by our method perfectly lies in the middle of the rib segmentation by visual assessment, it might not necessarily have a high LSCD value.
-The interpretation is that the annotations of rib anatomical centerline are not perfect because manual annotation of the centerline is a naturally hard task for humans, and even for well-trained radiologists, it's difficult to locate endpoints that exactly lie in the center of the ribs before connecting them as the centerline curve.
+During the experiment, we noticed that even though the centerline generated by our method perfectly lies in the center of the rib segmentation by visual assessment, it might not necessarily have the minimal $\operatorname{LSCDError}$ value.
+The interpretation is that annotations of rib anatomical centerlines are not perfect because manual annotation of the centerline is a naturally hard task for humans, and even for well-trained radiologists, it's difficult to locate endpoints that exactly lie in the center of the ribs before connecting them as the centerline curve.
 However, although being geometrically imperfect, such manually confirmed centerline annotations are still clinically pragmatic and valuable.
-Moreover, although the proposed Chamfer Distance-based metrics (LSCD and LLCD) could measure the centerline quality given the rib segmentation, they are not numerically intuitive, which also urges more intuitive metrics to evaluate the quality of centerlines.